wilsonmar/mac-setup/README.md

    * Pictures
    * Public

+   ### GitHub Files

 1. Create an folder within your $HOME folder by clicking the round icon with three dots, and select "New Folder" to create a new folder named "untitled folder".

 1. Rename that name to contain "gh-" and your GitHub user account name.
 Here is where you Git clone into.
 For example, if your GitHub user account is "johndoe", create a folder named:

    <tt>gh-johndoe</tt>

-1. Press <strong>shift + command + .</strong> (period key) to display <strong>hidden</strong> files and folders named with a "." character.

-   Many 3rd-party CLI modules (such as Git) install create a hidden folder such as ".git" to store application data related to the user.

 <a name="Dotfiles"></a>

 ## Setup using AppleScript in a Dotfile

-Most System Settings can also be changed programmatically by commands in the dotfilespecification script:
+Most System Settings can also be changed programmatically by commands in the <tt>mydotfile.sh</tt> specification script.
+A template of that file is at:

    <ul><a target="_blank" href="https://github.com/wilsonmar/mac-setup/blob/main/mydotfile.sh">https://github.com/wilsonmar/mac-setup/blob/main/mydotfile.sh</a>
    </ul>